How to Connect 2 Monitors to Chromebook

 Why a docking station

-Docking stations provide universal connectivity, making them versatile for use with various devices.
+Docking stations provide universal connectivity, making them versatile for various devices.

 When you purchase a good quality docking station, you can rest assured that it will share the compatibility of Type C and Type A USB laptops.